amfairley/nunisi/DESIGN.md

 - Super user all rooms: Room card image border
 - Add room/edit room: Input border
 - Checkout: Section border
+- Trips: Outline of cancel-trip for upcoming trip
+- Trips: Outline for leave a review on past trips
+- Cancel trip success: Message border

 **Other colours used:**
 - Red: The delete button and confirm delete buttons become red on hover to highlight their severity
 - Red: The card error background on the checkout form
+- Red: The cancelled trip message background on the trips page
+- Red: Cancel trip button on all trips page
+- Green: Uncancel trip button on all trips page
 - Facebook: Blue and white are used for the Facebook logo
 - Instagram and GitHub: Black and white are used for the Instagram and GitHub logos
 - Toasts other than success messages use the bootstrap default colours for debugging, information, warning and danger